robert-aleksic/icd/readme.markdown

   * each rubric gets one line with line number infront for further use

 - push.rb
-  * get data form translation file and create icd-me.xml clam
+  * get data form translation file and create icd-me.xml claml
+  * errorneus translations are included with !!! or . for fragments in resulting claml
   * might generate error file with references to translation file
   * no error.txt means that there are no errors